Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Wollongong - West recording a relatively average level of approval activity when compared to local markets analysed countrywide

 This suggests that new supply has kept pace with or exceeded demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
-The average construction cost of new properties is $370,000.
-In FY26, commercial development approvals totalled $28.3 million, indicating high local commercial activity.
-Comparatively, Wollongong - West has 17.0% less new development per person than the Rest of NSW and ranks at the 49th percentile nationally.
-This results in relatively constrained buyer choice, supporting interest in existing dwellings.
+The average construction value of these properties was $582,000, which is moderately above regional levels, indicating a focus on quality construction.
+In FY26, $28.3 million in commercial approvals have been registered, suggesting balanced commercial development activity compared to the rest of NSW.
+However, Wollongong - West has 17.0% less new development per person when measured against Rest of NSW and ranks at the 49th percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing dwellings.
+New building activity in Wollongong - West is predominantly medium to high-density housing, with 80.0% of approvals falling into this category, while detached houses account for 20.0%.

-New building activity consists of 20.0% detached houses and 80.0% medium to high-density housing.
-This shift from the area's current 48.0% houses indicates decreasing availability of developable sites and reflects changing lifestyles and demand for affordable housing options.
-With around 336 people per dwelling approval, Wollongong - West is characterized as a low density area.
-Population forecasts project an increase of 5,929 residents by 2041.
-At current development rates, housing supply may struggle to match population growth, potentially intensifying buyer competition and supporting price increases.
+This shift from the area's current housing composition (48.0% houses) indicates decreasing availability of developable sites and reflects changing lifestyles and demand for more diverse, affordable housing options.
+With around 336 people per dwelling approval, Wollongong - West exhibits characteristics of a low-density area.
+According to AreaSearch's latest quarterly estimate, the area is forecasted to gain approximately 5,929 residents by 2041.
+If current development rates continue, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development